therajusah/Lovable/backend/README.md

-# E2B Template for Lovable Project
+# E2B Template for AIsiteBuilder Project

 This directory contains an E2B template configuration for creating custom sandboxes.